AdobeDocs/adobeio-console/approval.md

 ## Applications for publication

-In order for an application to be available for public users, it must first be approved by the Adobe Review team.
-To begin, navigate to the *Project overview* for the project containing the application that you wish to publish.
+In order for an application to be available to public users, it must first be approved by the Adobe Review team.
+To begin, navigate to the **Project overview** for the project containing the application that you wish to publish.

 ![](images/approval-empty-project.png)